"HOME AGAIN WONT TAKE YOU HOME"

 HOME AGAIN is written and directed by Hallie Myers-Shyer.
 She’s the daughter of Producer Nancy Meyers, who directed the very successful, MOVIEGUIDE® Award winning movies WHAT WOMEN WANT and the 1998 remake of THE PARENT TRAP, and Charles Shyer, the director of FATHER OF THE BRIDE, the 1991 remake of the Vincente Minnelli movie starring Spencer Tracy, and its 1995 sequel FATHER OF THE BRIDE II.

 HOME AGAIN contains many heartwarming elements.
 These include Alice’s relationship with her daughters and a budding romance between George, one of the three men, and Alice’s older daughter.
 However, HOME AGAIN has a strong Romantic, humanist worldview where characters make decisions based on their emotions, apart from God and biblical principles.
-HOME AGAIN also embraces the idea of divorce at the end and contains some foul language, many examples of moral relativism and references to substance abuse.
-HOME AGAIN is mostly unacceptable, godless entertainment.
+HOME AGAIN also embraces the idea of divorce at the end and contains some foul language, many examples of moral relativism and very light references to substance abuse.